 There is no smoking in the house (we prefer non-smokers) and no use of illegal drugs on the premises.
 Moderate use of alcohol is fine, but no drinking before the work is done for the day.

-We will offer a monthly stipend, starting with the second month.
-The first month will be a trial period.
+We will offer a monthly stipend.
+The first month 45 days will be a trial period.
 The details of the room, board, and stipend package will be discussed during the interview process.